 Remote charging: the range increases more and more

-The company says its RF Lensing solutions allow devices to be charged at distances of over 9 feet (30 meters) with a single transmitter.
+The company says its RF Lensing solutions allow devices to be charged at a distance of over 9 feet (30 meters) with a single transmitter.
 The system will be able to charge phones between 5W and 10W.

 While Motorola hasn't revealed any details about a remote charging phone, this new partnership will undoubtedly lead to a concept that will be shown soon.